 - Catch metabolic dysfunction early: We can begin to develop insulin resistance more than 10 years before it shows up in our fasting blood sugar test at the doctor.
 A CGM can help us see our total postprandial blood sugar response, giving us more insight into how our body handles a glucose load.
 And the earlier we catch metabolic impairment, the easier it is to arrest its development before it reaches prediabetes or diabetes.

-CGMs are Class II medical devices in the United States, and a doctor must prescribe them.
-As of 2017, the American Diabetes Association recommends CGMs for people with Type 1 or Type 2 diabetes who need to monitor their blood sugar, although people with Type 1 diabetes still make up the vast majority of CGM users.
-Unfortunately, many people with diabetes still struggle to get CGMs approved and covered by their insurance plans.
+The FDA has classified CGMs as Class II medical devices, and a healthcare provider must prescribe them.
+As of 2017, the American Diabetes Association recommends CGMs for people with Type 1 or Type 2 diabetes who need to monitor their blood sugar, although people with Type 1 diabetes still make up the vast majority people who use CGM.
+Unfortunately, many people with diabetes still struggle to get CGMs approved and covered by their health insurance.

-In addition, doctors are increasingly prescribing CGMs to people without diabetes to help provide them feedback to optimize their health.
+In addition, healthcare professionals are increasingly prescribing CGMs to people without diabetes to help provide them feedback to optimize their health.
 (So-called “off-label prescriptions” like this make up about 20% of all prescriptions written in the US each year.)
 In Europe and Canada, CGMs are available over the counter.

 Continuous glucose monitoring can improve the quality of life for any individual, whether they have diabetes or not.
 Access to consistent and accurate data about our blood sugar can help us make informed and healthy diet and lifestyle choices to help support our longevity and wellbeing.